merlinmann/wisdom/wisdom.md

 - Occasionally silently remind yourself, "Remember you said you wanted this."
 - Avoid telling people they're being scared wrong.
 Demanding that someone become more or less terrified about something is a dick move, and it usually says more about your hangups than their judgement.
 - Related: start noticing the people in your world who try to motivate you with fear.
 It's often because they don't have anything more appealing to offer.
 And, they know it.
-- Relatedly related: whenever you can  manage it, try to reject a fear until you've exhausted your curiosity.
+- Relatedly related: whenever you can  manage it, don't internalize fear until you've exhausted curiosity.
 - You'll almost always eventually regret naming something you made with a pun.
 - Lessons come where you find them.
 Not necessarily where you looked for them.
 - Try to become someone who's fun to teach things to.